 As with many PHEVs, their fuel efficiency is undeniably effective.
 On an empty battery, we averaged 6.0 L/100km on the highway, and 10.1 with a mix of city and highway.
 In comparison, the V8-powered S 580 we tested two years ago yielded 15.0 L/100km over city and highway.
 A full battery charge lasted us 70 km under frigid ambient temperatures and with the cabin heaters and heated seats on.

-We find it peculiar that the S 580e can only be topped up with a Level 1 charger (11 kW), so a standard AC outlet plug, meaning you can’t quickly juice it up at public fast charging stations.
+We find it peculiar that the S 580e can only be topped up with a Level 1 charger (11 kW), which is equivalent to a standard AC outlet plug, meaning you can’t quickly juice it up at public fast charging stations.
 Plugged into the wall, it takes up to 2.25 hours to achieve a full charge from 10%, ample time for overnight charging.
 That makes the S 580e a viable zero-emission mode of transport if long commutes are out of the question, or if you have access to charging at work as well.
 What we discovered later was that a 60kW DC charging outlet is optional but for $650.
 It takes only 20 minutes to charge but we’re perplexed as to why it’s not standard fare.

 Like any S-Class, the ride is what sets it apart and we’re glad to report that this heavy PHEV variant is no different.
 Unlike the BMW 750i, Porsche Panamera, or Audi A8, the S 580e rides with regal composure, the adaptive air suspension negating even the harshest vertical oscillations and muting out all unwanted movement and noise.
 There aren’t many vehicles that ride smoother than this, and the ones that do cost much more: Bentley Continental and Rolls-Royce Ghost.
 Unlike the higher-riding EQS SUV or GLS, you do not have to treat the S 580e like a nautical craft but no matter the tech, this is not a limousine masquerading as a sports car.
 Leave that to AMG.